The bane of any researcher in the field of

 "never in my life have I ever met a person who has

-suffered so much bad luck as you have", .."tell me,
+suffered so much bad luck as you have", .."tell me, what

-and emphatically denied having one!
+emphatically denied having one!
 What an opportunity lost

 for his educational advancement.

-Incidentally, we never cease to be amazed as to the number of
+Incidentally, we never cease to be amazed as to the number

-people who recount abduction/intrusion experiences, later
+of people who recount abduction/intrusion experiences,

-out coincidence, therefore suggesting such a link.
+seem to rule out coincidence, therefore suggesting such a

 If we move off this continent and over to